appleseedhq/blenderseed/docs/quickstart.rst

 This is for those new users who want to see a quick result from appleseed.
 We assume a basic familiarity with Blender and the default locations of certain controls.

-Enable appleseedFollow the instructions in the :doc:`installation` section to install and enable blenderseed
+Enable appleseedFollow the instructions in the :ref:`installation<label_installation>` section to install and enable blenderseed

 Go to the materials tab